Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Software description and architecture

 \subsection{Software Functionalities}

-Founsure 1.0 has the following three executable main components that achieve four important functionalities. \begin{itemize} \item \textbf{founsureEnc}: Encoder engine that generates $s$ number of data chunks (to be stored in $s$ different failure domains) under a local \textit{Coding} directory and a metadata file that include information about the file and the coding parameters including the seed information. \item \textbf{founsureDec}: Decoder engine that requires a local \textit{Coding} directory with enough number of files, a valid file name and an associated metadata file to run multiple Belief Propagation (BP) passes in order to decode the user data. \item \textbf{founsureRep}: Repair engine that also requires a \textit{Coding} directory with enough number of files and \begin{itemize} \item fixes/repairs one or more data chunks should they have been erased, corrupted or flagged as unavailable. \item generates extra coding chunks should a code update has been requested.
-System update is triggered if data reliability is decreased/degraded over time or increased due to equipment replacements. \end{itemize} \end{itemize}
+Founsure has the following three executable main components that implement four important functionalities. \begin{itemize} \item founsureEnc: Encoder engine that generates $s$ number of data chunks (to be stored in $s$ different failure domains) under a local \textit{Coding} directory and a metadata file that includes information about the file, coding parameters, and the seed information. \item founsureDec: Decoder engine that requires a local \textit{Coding} directory with enough number of files, a valid file name, and an associated metadata file to run multiple Belief Propagation (BP) passes in order to decode the user data. \item founsureRep: Repair engine that also requires a \textit{Coding} directory with sufficient number of files and \begin{itemize} \item fixes/repairs one or more data chunks should they have been erased, corrupted, or flagged as unavailable. \item generates extra coding chunks should a code update has been requested.
+The system update is triggered if data reliability is decreased/degraded overtime or increased due to equipment replacements. \end{itemize} \end{itemize}

-These functions are used to execute encoding, decoding, repair and update operations.
-There are also utility functions of Founsure 1.0 which are provided to help system admins to make correct design choices on degree distributions, required reliability, desired complexity and storage space efficiency.
+These functions are used to execute encoding, decoding, repair, and update operations.
+There are also utility functions of Founsure used to help system admins to make correct design choices on degree distributions, required reliability, desired complexity, and storage space efficiency.
 We also use utility functions to trigger update functionality as will be demonstrated later.
-One of the distinctive features of utility functions is that they do not directly process user data, however they are used to help main functions to modify and process the user data properly.
-Version 1.0 currently supports two utility functions as listed below.
+One of the distinctive features of utility functions is that they do not directly process user data, instead, they help us configure right parameters for the main functions to modify and process the user data properly.
+The current version supports two utility functions as listed below.